nforrester/NexPlane/README.md

 - Network robustness is improved, and there's a warning in red text in the middle of the screen when communication failures are detected.
 - Trackable targets are now displayed in gray if they're in space.
+- The back of the telescope will be illustrated if the telescope is pointed at the ground.

 # NexPlane